 Our son, Drew, was diagnosed with Asperger Syndrome in 1997.
 He still struggles with some tasks that just don’t grab his attention.
 But when he is interested, he’s amazing.
 Crisp, intuitive and exceptionally knowledgeable.
 While he’s crossed a major independence plateau, working two jobs and living on his own, we still have dreams about how much farther he can go.

 His mom and I offer encouragement, but we see Drew’s interests as his primary motivator.
 And we realize that the dream is not just about reaching a goal.
 It’s also what you do along the way.

 The minute you help your child realize how much he would enjoy doing a job that involves his special interest, and see him begin to take the initiative, you and your child begin living the dream.

-ABOUT THE AUTHOR: Dan Coulter is the producer of ten DVDs about Asperger Syndrome and autism.
-His most recent DVD, “Asperger Syndrome at Work” is designed to help people with Asperger Syndrome find and keep a job.
-You can read more of Dan’s articles on his website:www.coultervideo.com.
+ABOUT THE AUTHOR: Dan Coulter is the producer of thirteen videos about Asperger Syndrome and autism.
+“Asperger Syndrome at Work” is designed to help people with Asperger Syndrome find and keep a job.
+You can read more information and articles on Dan's website: www.coultervideo.com.